+0 Tonucai Science (DA of DS) 50 hours

-No course with a grade below "C" will be accepted as part of the minimum requirements for the endorsement.
+6 below "C" will be accepted as part of the minimum requirements for the endorsement .

 Political Science Core: 12 hours

-POS 100 American National Government
+) American National Government

-110 Intro to World Politics or
+) Intro to World Politics

-260 Comparative Government & Politics

-315 Seminar in Political Theory
+5 Seminar in Political Theory

 Capstone Experience (choose one)

-POS 490 Junior/Senior Research Seminar (3)
+) Junior/Senior Research Seminar (3)

-499 Senior Honors Colloquium (3)
+499 9 Senior Honors Colloquium (3)

-American Politics
+Americar

-(choose 6 hrs from the following)
+(cho ose 6 hrs from the following)

 POS 350 The American Presidency (3)

-355 Politics of the Supreme Court (3)
+355 5 Politics of the Supreme Court (3)

 360 Congressional Politics (3)

-420 American Constitutional Law (3)
+420) American Constitutional Law (3)

-425 Rights & Liberties (3)
+425 5 Rights & Liberties (3)

 444 Topics in Political Science-by advisement (3)

-Public Administration and Policy
+Iministration and Policy

-(choose 6 hrs from the following)
+(cho ose 6 hrs from the following)

-POS 300 State & Local Politics (3)
+) State & Local Politics (3)

-345 Public Administration & Management (3)
+345 5 Public Administration & Management (3)

 390 Public Budgeting & Finance (3)

-410 Public Policy Analysis & Program Evaluation (3)
+410) Public Policy Analysis & Program Evaluation (3)

-430 Public Policy (3)
+) Public Policy (3)

 444 Topics in Political Science-by advisement (3)

-SSC 319 Statistics for the Social Sciences (3) (for the major only)
+O Statistics for the Social Sciences (3) (for the major only)

-International Relations/Comparative (choose 3 hrs)
+Internatio onal Relations/Comparative (choose 3 hrs)

+Comparative Government and Politics (3)

-POS 444 Topics in Political Science-by advisement (3)
+Topics in Political Science-by advisement (3)

-Electives(as specified below)
+Electives (as specified below)9

 Political Science Major: The 9 hours of electives may be selected at the student's discretion from any of the three areas above in consultation with the academic advisor.
-An approved internship or co-op may qualify for 3 hours of elective credit.
-Also, if the student uses POS 110 to satisfy the core requirements, POS 260 may count as 3 hours of elective credit.
+An approved internship may qualify for 3 hours of elective credit.